Click the BUY NOW button below for full fixture schedule, to purchase event and transports tickets..2> BUY NOW

 This is an ongoing campaign, and we are working hard to achieve these goals and make a difference for students!

-University Reporting Tool
+University Reporting Tool:

-If you or someone you know has experienced an act of sexual misconduct, violence, harassment or hate - whether on campus, in halls, private residence, or in your daily life - you can use the form below to report an incident to Student Services.
-If you choose to report with contact details, a member of the student services team will get in touch with you to provide advice and support, and help you explore options.
+1. If you or someone you know has experience an act of sexual misconduct, violence, harassment or hate – whether on campus, in halls, private residence, or in your daily life – you can use the following Reporting Tool to report an incident to Student Services: Reporting Tool

 Anti-spiking kits in SU bar